 Rabbits will also thump as an aggressive warning to any other rabbit who tries to enter their territory.
 As a general rule, rabbits are very territorial animals and will stick to their own family warrens.
 Their thump can tell a foreign rabbit to back off because this territory is already taken.

-Rabbits thump when they are afraid
+Causes of rabbits thumping when they are afraid

 The most common reason rabbits thump is because they are afraid.
 Our rabbits who live at home are no longer wild rabbits, but they still have those innate instincts that cause them to thump when they sense danger.
 Thumping in rabbits is the automatic fear response behavior.
 Something like “Fight or flight, or THUMP!”